denisurusov/omcmeta/docs/components.md

  - Owner
  - Team
  - State (should be derived from events)
-	 - Active
+	 - Active - development is being done
+	 - Planned - we are thinking/designing
-	 - Do be killed
+	 - Do be killed - old stuff that must die
-	 - Waiting to see what happens
+	 - Waiting to see what happens - something that's in production and used, but not clear whether it will get enough adoption rate/usage
  - Component manifesto
 	 - Name
 	 - What purpose does it serve